isabella232/document-services.en/help/usecases/FinanceWorkflowsJava.md

 This code generates a PDF document from the report in Excel format.

 Before delivering this PDF to your customers, you can protect it with a password.
-You need to create another operation that handles this for us, [ProtectPDFOperation](https://www.adobe.com/devnet-docs/dcsdk_io/servicesSDK/javadoc/com/adobe/platform/operation/pdfops/ProtectPDFOperation.html), then use [ProtectPDFOptions](https://www.adobe.com/devnet-docs/dcsdk_io/servicesSDK/javadoc/com/adobe/platform/operation/pdfops/options/protectpdf/ProtectPDFOptions.html) to add the password to the document.
+Create another operation that handles this protection for you, [ProtectPDFOperation](https://www.adobe.com/devnet-docs/dcsdk_io/servicesSDK/javadoc/com/adobe/platform/operation/pdfops/ProtectPDFOperation.html), then use [ProtectPDFOptions](https://www.adobe.com/devnet-docs/dcsdk_io/servicesSDK/javadoc/com/adobe/platform/operation/pdfops/options/protectpdf/ProtectPDFOptions.html) to add the password to the document.

 ```
 ProtectPDFOptions options = ProtectPDFOptions.passwordProtectOptionsBuilder()